 One of the study objectives was to establish the effect of shadow education on performance.
 The study findings indicated that shadow education improved performance of students and schools in general.
-This was demonstrated by descriptive statistics that showed that majority of the respondents agreed that participation in tuition during the morning or evening hours at school improves performance, participation in tuition once school closes for holiday improves performance, participation in tuition every weekend improves performance, there is a high attendance of learners(over 50% attendance) receiving shadow education whose performance improve and that the government perception on shadow education is that it improves performance.
+This was demonstrated by descriptive statistics that showed that majority of the respondents agreed that participation in tuition during the morning or evening hours at school improves performance, participation in tuition once school closes for holiday improves performance, participation in tuition every weekend improves performance, there is a high attendance of learners(over 50% attendance) receiving shadow education whose performance improves and that the government perception on shadow education is that it improves performance.

 Another objective was to identify the effects of shadow education on syllabus coverage.
 Results indicated that the shadow education does not assist in coverage of syllabus.
-This was supported by the descriptive statistics where majority disagreed that participation in tuition during the morning or evening hours at school assists in syllabus coverage, participation in tuition once school closes for holiday which improves coverage of the syllabus, participation in tuition every weekend which helps in syllabus coverage, participation in extra coaching in school or outside school which assists in syllabus coverage, there is a high attendance of learners to tuition (over 50% attendance) leading to covering of syllabus.
-Further results indicated that the respondents did not agree that all subjects are commonly taught in tuitions which assists in syllabus coverage, participation in tuition during the morning or evening hours at school assists in syllabus coverage and that the government perception on shadow education is that it facilitates syllabus coverage.
+This was supported by the descriptive statistics where majority disagreed that participation in tuition during the morning or evening hours at school assists in syllabus coverage, participation in tuition every weekend which helps in syllabus coverage, participation in extra coaching in school or outside school which assists in syllabus coverage, there is a high attendance of learners to tuition (over 50% attendance) leading to covering of syllabus.
+Further results indicated that the respondents did not agree that all subjects are commonly taught in tuitions which assists in syllabus coverage and that the government perception on shadow education is that it facilitates syllabus coverage.